Snagnar/Hieros/README.md

 python hieros/train.py --configs atari100k --task=atari_alien --max_hierarchy=2
 ```

+We also include an implementation of the original [DreamerV3](https://github.com/NM512/dreamerv3-torch) model, which is accessible with `--model_name=dreamer`.

 The metrics are logged to tensorboard by default.
 To visualize the training progress, run:
 ```
 tensorboard --logdir=logs
 ```

+# Repository

+The repository is structured as follows:
+- `hieros/` contains the implementation and training code of the HIEROS model.
+- `embodied/` contains the implementation of some basic tools like logging, replay buffers, environments, etc. This is largely copied from [here](https://github.com/danijar/dreamerv3)
+- `resettable_s5/` contains our implementation of the resettable S5 model used for the S5WM.
+This is based on the [pytorch s5 implementation](https://github.com/i404788/s5-pytorch)
+- `experiments/` contains wandb sweep configurations for the experiments in the paper.
+- `sampler_visualization.py` contains code to visualize the sampling methods used in the paper (ETBS and the standard uniform sampling).